 UNESCO World Heritage Site

 In 1959, after IUCN/UNESCO expeditions had documented the still alarming conditions, the International Charles Darwin Foundation was founded, which maintains a research station on Santa Cruz Island.
-At the same time, the Ecuadorian government recognised the value of the islands and designated 97% of the land area as a national park.
+At the same time, the Ecuadorian government recognized the value of the islands and designated 97% of the land area as a national park.
 The remaining area is allowed to be used for agriculture.

 In 2007, the natural heritage was classified as "endangered" by UNESCO.
-In July 2010, this classification was revoked, so that Galápagos currently holds the status of a "World Natural Heritage Site of Humanity" again.
+In July 2010, this classification was revoked, so Galápagos currently holds the status of a "World Natural Heritage Site of Humanity" again.

 Tourism and nature conservation